phunware/maas-alerts-android-sdk/README.md

 ```

 ###Step 4: Handle Received Alerts
-In the `GCMIntentService` there is a callback to receive a message and a callback to see when an error has occured.
+In the `GCMIntentService`, there is a callback to receive a message and a callback to see when an error has occured.
-`onMessage` will provide a `PwAlertsExtras` object which holds all of the parsed information from
+`onMessage` will provide a `PwAlertsExtras` object, which holds all of the parsed information from
 the alert and provides convenient get methods for them.
 For example:

 ``` Java